ArcBees/dev-site/site/src/main/markdown/gwtp_v2/tutorial/index.md

     }
 ```

 We’re going to break it down into simpler part.
 First, let’s take a look at the class declaration.
 We have an ApplicationView extending a ViewWithUiHandlers.
-This specify that ApplicationView will be a View and will also use UiHandlers which I will talk about further in this tutorial.
+This specify that ApplicationView will be a View and will also use UiHandlers which we will talk about further in this tutorial.
 Then the View implements an interface that is declared in the ApplicationPresenter class.
 This will allow the View to talk to the Presenter.

 GWTP is heavily relying on [google-gin](https://code.google.com/p/google-gin/) for [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), thus the presence of an `@Inject` annotation on the constructor.